dlip/harite/build.md

 ### Test Connection Between Halves

 - IMPORTANT: You must never connect or disconnect the halves while they are connected to the computer since it may cause a power surge and fry some components.
+- Run `qmk console`
 - Connect halves via USB-C cable
 - Connect either half's RP2040-Zero to the computer
-- Run `qmk console` and check the output.
-If you see "Target connected" after a few retries you are good to continue
+- If you see "Target connected" in the console after a few retries you are good to continue

 ```
 Ψ Console Connected: Dane Lipscombe harite (FEED:0000:1)